marigold-dev/training-nft-1/README.md

 | Single-asset   | 1                     | Any number                    |
 | Multi-asset    | Any number            | Any number                    |

-When you create your own applications, you can choose the token type that is appropriate for your use case.
+When you create your applications, you can choose the token type that is appropriate for your use case.

 ## What is IPFS?